 - How Do You Keep A Bernedoodle From Shedding?

 Do Bernedoodles Shed?

-One of the main appeals of Doodles like the Bernedoodle is that they’re generally very low to non-shedding dogs.
-And that’s all thanks to the Poodle genes in the mix.
-It’s no surprise that Bernies and other Doodles are praised for their hypoallergenic coats, as they tend to trigger allergic reactions in people much less frequently.
+Bernedoodles are very low to non-shedding dogs, thanks to their Poodle heritage.
+It’s no surprise that Bernedoodles and other Poodle mixes are praised for their hypoallergenic coats, as they tend to trigger allergic reactions in people much less frequently.

 However, this doesn’t mean that Bernedoodles don’t shed at all.
 Even Doods who have “completely non-shedding” coats shed hair.
 You’ll usually notice some dead, loose hair on the brush after giving them a little groom.
 In addition to that, some Bernedoodles can shed considerably more than their non-shedding counterparts.
 It all comes down to your Bernie’s coat type and genetics.

 So, you know that you’re after a low-shedding Bernedoodle, but now you’re faced with the difficult choice – which Bernedoodle generation should you choose?
 Which Bernedoodle coat is best for allergy sufferers?
 Do Mini Bernedoodles shed?
 Which Bernedoodle sheds the least?